Hotmoka/hotmoka/README.md

 > with the same paying externally owned account, their wallets might suffer from race
 > conditions on the nonce of the account and they might see requests
 > rejected because of an incorrect nonce.
 The situation is the same here as in Ethereum,
 > for instance.
-In practice, each externally owned account should be controlled by a single user.
+In practice, each externally owned account should be controlled by a single wallet
+> at a time.

 ### Publishing a Hotmoka Node on Amazon EC2 <a name="publishing-a-hotmoka-node-on-amazon-ec2">